Congrats! Your son is now a Delta Upsilon. Here are some things we think you should know to help him have the best DU experience.

 Delta Upsilon wants you to know that we are committed to helping your son be successful, and we wish to partner with you in this effort.
 We recognize the vital role parents/guardians play in supporting their student’s education.
 Together, we can prepare your son for success through Delta Upsilon's mission of Building Better Men.

-For the 2020-2021 academic year, we also know that COVID-19 is a concern for both you and your son.
+For the 2021-2022 academic year, we also know that COVID-19 is still a concern for both you and your son.
 Rest assured that DU is taking all necessary precautions to keep one another safe.
 This includes holding virtual meetings or hybrid model meetings that encourage social distancing and limited group sizes; following all campus/local guidelines related to COVID-19; enhanced cleaning protocols; and for our chapters with housing, updated floorplans to ensure social distancing in living and common spaces.
+All chapters are asked to adhere to campus, local, state/province and federal guidelines for COVID-19.
 For more information, please visit our COVID-19 page.

 Welcome to the DU family.